EENI Global Business School

 As shown in this table, Islam represents 54% of the population of West Africa, representing about 135 million Muslims, mostly Sunnis.
 No doubt, Nigeria is the great country to be considered from this point of view.

 Unlike the Arab Maghreb Union, these two institutions (ECOWAS and WAEMU) are not homogeneous from a religious point of view.
-More or less the “religious forces” are part divided almost equally between Islam and Christianity, without forgetting the importance of the African Traditional Religions always latent in these countries.
+More or less the “religious forces” are part divided almost equally between Islam and Christianity, without forgetting the importance of African Traditional Religions always latent in these countries.

 Adewale Tinubu, Nigerian Businessman and Philanthropist (Nigeria, )